UNIONS: The impact of systematic errors on weak-lensing peak counts: Introduction

-On real data, the first cosmological constraints from peak counts were obtained by \cite{liu-x-2015} using the Canada-France-Hawaii Telescope Stripe 82 Survey, and by \cite{liu-2015}, using CFHTLenS data.
-DES SV data has been analysed by \cite{Kacprzak2016}.
-KiDS 450~deg$^2$ data has been studied by \cite{shan-2017} and \cite{Martinet_2017}.
-The first tomographic analysis was performed by \cite{harnoisderaps2020cosmic} for DES-Y1 data release.
-Recently, \cite{zurcher2021dark} analysed the DES-Y3 data release using an emulator approach.
-All these analyses using peak counts complement the ones on second-order statistics to constrain cosmological parameters.
+The first cosmological constraints from peak counts were obtained on real data by \citet{liu-x-2015} using the Canada-France-Hawaii Telescope (CFHT) Stripe 82 Survey, and by \citet{liu-2015}, using CFHTLenS data.
+DES Science Verification data have been analyzed by \citet{Kacprzak2016}.
+KiDS 450~deg$^2$ data have been studied by \citet{shan-2017} and \citet{Martinet_2017}.
+The first tomographic analysis was performed by \citet{harnoisderaps2020cosmic} for the DES-Y1 data release.
+Recently, \citet{2021arXiv211010135Z} analyzed the DES-Y3 data release using an emulator approach.
+These analyses all use peak counts and complement second-order statistics analyses, constraining cosmological parameters.

-Weak-lensing observables have to be corrected for systematic effects which can have an observational and astrophysical origin and can induce biases on the cosmological constraints if not properly taken into account.
-These artefacts can be easily created by the atmosphere, the telescope, the detector, and within the data analysis.
-Astrophysical correlations such as intrinsic galaxy alignments add to the lensing correlations in a non-trivial way.
+Weak-lensing observables have to be corrected for systematic effects, which can have an observational and astrophysical origin and can induce biases into the cosmological constraints if not properly taken into account.
+These artifacts can easily be created by the atmosphere, the telescope, and the detector, and during the data analysis.
+Astrophysical correlations such as intrinsic galaxy alignments add to the lensing correlations in a nontrivial way.
 Furthermore, to be able to interpret weak-lensing observables in a cosmological context, the physics of small scales needs to be reliably estimated.

-Extensive studies of many of those systematics for second-order statistics exist, e.g. \citet{10.1093/mnras/sts371, TROXEL20151,Hildebrandt_2016, doi:10.1146/annurev-astro-081817-051928}.
+Extensive studies of many of these systematics for second-order statistics exist, for example \citet{10.1093/mnras/sts371}, \citet{TROXEL20151}, \citet{Hildebrandt_2016}, and \citet{doi:10.1146/annurev-astro-081817-051928}.
 For current and future surveys, precise requirements on the instrument and data processing are routinely derived for those statistics.
-However, how to properly include systematic effects in the context of higher order statistics is an ongoing research topic \citep{Kacprzak2016, Coulton_2020, Z_rcher_2021, Harnois_2021,10.1093/mnras/stab413}.
+However, how to properly include systematic effects in the context of higher-order statistics is an ongoing research topic \citep{Kacprzak2016, Coulton_2020, Z_rcher_2021, Harnois_2021,10.1093/mnras/stab413}.

+This paper is the first to study several weak-lensing systematics and uncertainty, their effect on peak counts, and the resulting constraints on cosmological parameters from the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS)/Canada-France Imaging Survey (CFIS) galaxy survey.
+In addition, we develop a novel method for locally calibrating the measured shear, including shear and selection biases.
+We investigate mitigation schemes for these effects and quantify biases in cosmological parameters.